nasa/CFL3D/README.md

-###### CFL3D
+## CFL3D

-CFL3D is a long-standing structured-grid CFD code for solving the compressible Navier-Stokes equations.
+CFL3D
-It is a structured-grid, cell-centered, upwind-biased, Reynolds-averaged Navier-Stokes (RANS) code.
+is a structured-grid, cell-centered, upwind-biased, Reynolds-averaged Navier-Stokes (RANS) code.
 It can be run in parallel on multiple grid zones with point-matched, patched, overset, or embedded connectivities.
 Both multigrid and mesh sequencing are available in time-accurate or steady-state modes.